2ndQuadrant/pglogical/README.md

 # pglogical replication

-The pglogical module provides logical streaming replication for PostgreSQL, using a publish/subscribe module.
+The pglogical extension provides logical streaming replication for PostgreSQL, using a publish/subscribe model.
 It is based on technology developed as part of the BDR project (http://2ndquadrant.com/BDR).

 We use the following terms to describe data streams between nodes, deliberately